MiepDevelopment/MiepDevelopment/README.md

 - 👀 I’m interested in Java
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java
-- 📫 I am Java
+- 📫 I live in Java